beshu/sword/README.md

 ```

 You can also `cd` to this directory first, and then run `sword`, it is okay (`.` is default directory).
-If you are on OS X, consider using `-o` flag: it automatically opens `localhost:1111` in your browser of choice.
+If you are on OS X, consider using `-o` flag: it automatically opens `localhost:1111` in your browser.

 So.
 It tells you something like: